 Strategically located on the thriving financial and business district, INSEAD’s fully equipped campus based in Abu Dhabi offers an immersive learning experience and curriculum that gives participants access to a global network and business degree.
-Discover what the Executive Director of the INSEAD Middle East campus - Roger Bassoul and the Director of Executive Degree Programmes - Samia Ali have to say about the INSEAD GEMBA experience on the Middle East campus.
+Discover what the Executive Director of the INSEAD Middle East campus, Roger Bassoul, and the Director of Executive Degree Programmes, Samia Ali, have to say about the INSEAD Global Executive MBA experience on the Middle East campus.

 With the various tools and activities designed to support professionals to reach their career goals, Head of Employer Engagement APAC/MENA - Henrik Jonson who is based at the INSEAD Middle East campus breaks down what INSEAD Executive MBA participants can expect from the Career Development Centre to maximise their professional opportunities during and after the programme.

 Taking place each July, participants from the GEMBA Asia, Middle East and Europe section join together with other Executive Degree participants to complete their electives.
 The elective courses offer GEMBA participants the opportunity to to delve deeper into their topics of interest as they continue to expand and strengthen their global network.

 The INSEAD GEMBA plants a fire in your heart, challenges your status quo in many ways, and makes you reach for more, while making friends for life.

 The GEMBA is a truly unique experience.
 In our increasingly globalised world, it undoubtedly enhances one’s ability to conduct business across cultures.